ghoulmann/cs-curriculum/year_3.rst

 * use a documentation system to document usage and features of a self-produced program for others;
 * normalize data structures;
 * analyze and verbally represent the relationship between complex real life and the algorithm, logic and visualisations associated with programming.
+* identify the elements of the greedy algorithms